Portable Air Conditioner Costs for Outdoor Cooling

-Generally, a longer warranty that covers more parts often indicates a better quality portable air conditioner.
+Generally, a longer warranty that covers more parts often indicates a better-quality portable air conditioner.
 A typical warranty might cover different areas of the unit differently.
-For example the whole thing may be covered for a certain length of time against defects in materials and/or workmanship.
-But then the compressor motor may be covered for a different length of time.
+For example, the manufacturer may cover the whole unit against defects in materials and/or workmanship for a certain length of time.
+But the compressor motor may be covered for a different length of time.

-These warranties require that you install, maintain and operate your air conditioner according to its manual / instructions.
-Be careful to take care of the unit according to the manual in case you need to make use of its warranty.
+These warranties require you to install, maintain, and operate your air conditioner according to its manual / instructions.
+Take care of the unit according to the manual in case you need to make use of its warranty.

-A portable air conditioner’s warranty won’t cover damages from “abuse”, “improper” installation, maintenance or operation.
+A portable air conditioner’s warranty won’t cover damages from “abuse”, or “improper” installation, maintenance, or operation.
 Some companies exclude “defects due to acts of God or natural disaster”.
-Many companies won’t honor the warranty if you try to fix it yourself, or if someone other than “authorized trained personnel” attempt to fix it.
-Authorized, trained personnel can be more expensive than other repair services, so you need to weigh the importance of specific knowledge and parts and being able to use a warranty versus cost savings.
+Many companies won’t honor the warranty if you try to fix it yourself, or if someone other than “authorized trained personnel” attempts to fix it.
+Authorized, trained personnel can be more expensive than other repair services.
+So, you need to weigh the importance of their knowledge, parts, and the use of a warranty versus cost savings.

-Damages or losses are usually limited to the purchase price of the defective components and may not cover the cost of labor or shipping.
+Damages or losses are usually limited to the purchase price of the defective components.
+Warranties may not cover the cost of labor or shipping.

-Warranties and repairs may require taking the unit in to a service center.
+Warranties and repairs may require taking the unit to a service center.
 This is easier and more cost-effective to do with the smaller units.
-If your unit is permanently installed, you’ll need to have a technician repair it on site.
+If your unit is large or has involved installation, you’ll need to have a technician repair it on-site.

 Consider buying your portable air conditioner from a supplier that has approved repair facilities near you.
-It can be much easier to take the unit in than to ship it, or they may have technicians they can send out to examine and / or repair your unit on site.
-You may need repairs after the warranty is expired anyway, and it would be good to know there is someone reliable nearby to fix it.
+It can be much easier to take the unit in than to ship it, or they may have technicians they can send out to inspect and / or repair your unit on-site.
+You may need repairs after the warranty expires anyway, and it would be good to know there is someone reliable nearby to fix it.

-You will need to show or send a receipt to make a warranty claim.
-Don’t rely on your supplier for a record of the sale — keep your receipt in a safe place.
+You’ll need to show or send a receipt to make a warranty claim.
+Don’t rely on your supplier for a record of the sale.
+Keep your receipt in a safe place.

 Other Outdoor Cooling Methods